yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-yba.md

 1. Click **Save**.

-To verify that the load is moving to the preferred zone in the region, select **Nodes**, as per the following illustration:
+To verify that the load is moving to the preferred zone in the region, select **Nodes**. <!-- , as per the following illustration: -->

 <!-- ![Read and write operations with preferred region](/images/ce/multisync-managed-nodes-preferred.png) -->

-When complete, the load is handled exclusively by the preferred region, as per the following illustration:
+When complete, the load is handled exclusively by the preferred region. <!-- , as per the following illustration: -->

 <!-- ![Performance charts with preferred region](/images/ce/multisync-managed-charts-preferred.png) -->